5 things you absolutely need to promote your Small Business Saturday offer

 When you decide to create a Small Business Saturday offer, or any other type of offer, for your business, a really important part is to work out how to promote it.
 Let’s face it, if you don’t tell people about your fantastic offer, how will they take it up?

-So, spending some time up front on working out your promotional plan will pay dividends later on.
+So, spending some time upfront on working out your promotional plan will pay dividends later on.
 I think there are 5 things that you absolutely need to promote your offer, and I’m going to take you through each one, telling you why it’s so important.

 1. A small business marketing platform

 First of all, you need a great small business marketing platform.
-This will let you do a number of things, such as create promotional emails.
+This will let you do a number of things, such as creating promotional emails.
 Email marketing helps you reach your existing customers to let them know about your offer.
 Because who doesn’t want repeat business from their customers?
 They already know you and like what you do, and will see the offer as a lovely surprise from you.
 You never know, your emails may prompt them to buy more than just what’s covered by the offer.
-So, now you can see why it’s important to have a small business marketing platform that helps you to create professional looking emails.
+So, now you can see why it’s important to have a small business marketing platform that helps you to create professional-looking emails.

 Your email schedule doesn’t have to be complicated either.
 Let’s look at this simple three-email series.

 With your first email, you’re telling your email list that you have a special offer that you don’t want them to miss out on.

 The second email is a reminder.
 Send this just before your offer ends and let your email list know that your offer is coming to a close.

 The third email is a thank you to all those who used your offer and shopped with you.

 With a simple email plan, like this, you can very easily communicate your offer to your existing customers.